 - The website has also been redesigned to be easier to navigate and to provide more information, particularly about what children are learning.
 Home Learning activities can be found here.

-- We continue to provide a full time Family Support Worker, Jackie Murray, who provides a range of support services and will always provide an impartial ear to listen to any concerns.
+- We continue to provide a full time Family Support Worker, Hannah Mills, who provides a range of support services and will always provide an impartial ear to listen to any concerns.

 - All teachers will also be delighted to make appointments to meet parents before or after school, as will the Principal or Head of School, whose doors are very much open.